 When it comes to your ecommerce shipping strategy, every detail matters.
-With Dimensional Packing Rules from ShipperHQ, retailers can enable powerful automations that save them time, money, and valuable space.
+With Dimensional Packing Rules from ShipperHQ, retailers can save time, money, and valuable space.
 Keep reading to see how Dimensional Packing Rules work, and how they could transform your shipping offering.

-Dimensional Packing and Packing Rules are ShipperHQ tools that make packing and shipping more efficient.
-Leveraging both, users can create Dimensional Packing Rules, which combine the power of Dimensional Packing to find the best packing fit, with Packing Rules, which allow users to customize box attributes.
+Dimensional Packing and Packing Rules are ShipperHQ tools that help you calculate more accurate shipping rates.
+Leveraging both, users can create Dimensional Packing Rules, to customize box attributes.

 Dimensional Packing works by calculating the dimensional weight of packages, then finding the smallest possible shipping box via our Best Fit Algorithm.